jromeo3415/FinalProject/README.md

 ## Basic Usage Instructions
 Make sure you have Pycharm or Python equivlant installed.
-Check if yoy have the packages listed in requirements.txt
+Check if you have the packages listed in requirements.txt